Rules & Regulations of the Connecticut Bar Examining Committee

 (4) The formal hearing shall be conducted before a panel of the committee consisting of at least three (3) members appointed by the chairperson which shall have the power to act for the committee.
 Following the conclusion of the formal hearing, the applicant shall be permitted to withdraw his or her application until an oral or written decision is rendered by the panel.
 The panel shall make its findings of fact and decision for or against the admission of the applicant.
 The applicant shall be notified of the findings of fact and decision.
 If the hearing is not completed within six (6) months of its commencement through no fault of the committee, the application shall be deemed to be withdrawn by the applicant.
 Said six (6) month period may be extended by the committee upon good and sufficient cause shown by the applicant.
 A request for an extension must be filed by the applicant not less than thirty (30) days before the expiration of the six month period.

-(5) Any applicant who is aggrieved by the panel’s decision may, within sixty (60) days after receipt of notice of the panel’s written decision, file with the administrative director a petition for reconsideration.
+(5) Any applicant who is aggrieved by the panel’s decision may, within sixty (60) days after receipt of notice of the panel’s written decision, file with the administrative office a petition for reconsideration.
 The petition must contain new and additional material which the panel has not previously considered.
 Only one such petition for reconsideration may be filed.
 Within sixty (60) days of receipt of the petition for reconsideration, the committee shall make its findings of fact and recommendation for or against the admission of the applicant.
 The applicant shall be notified of the findings of fact and recommendation.

 Art.
 VI-6.
 CONTINUING CRIMINAL ACTIONS.